david-a-wheeler/make-booster/make-booster.md

 <TAB>command
 ~~~~

-The bad news is that this doesn’t help us today.
+The bad news is that this doesn’t help us today, and using it requires that
+all users of the Makefile have a version of GNU make with this support.

 Currently, if you want a grouped target, you need to create an
 intermediary marker (aka sentinel) that indicates
 that all the grouped targets were